TommyGun1324/ili9341-module/README.md

-library for ili9341 tft display, using micropython and spi
+library for ili9341 tft display and esp32, using micropython and spi